 Maca is a source of many unique alkaloids and a bevy of vitamin nutrients in higher quantities than are found in many foods.
 This combination of organic attributes gives it “adaptogenic qualities”, meaning that it can positively respond to stress in an organism and promote homeostasis, or balance, within the body, without adding any toxic or artificial chemicals.

-Immune System: Adding it into a daily diet, even as little as a tablespoon a day, can greatly increase the strength of your immune system.
+Adding it to a daily diet, even as little as a tablespoon a day, can greatly increase the strength of your immune system.
 One of the most significant aspects of maca is its high level of protein.
 It has nearly five times more protein per serving than potatoes, and protein is an essential part of a balanced diet.
 It can boost your immune system, tissue repair, and your energy levels.
 Improving your immune system is one of the fundamental parts of overall health, so it is a wise choice for those who want to avoid the common cold!

 Maca is a good choice for women who want to balance out their moods and energy levels when going through menopause.
-Studies have shown that by adding maca to their diet, women were able to reduce their anxiety and mood swings during menopausal periods.
+Studies have shown that by adding maca to their diet, women are able to reduce their anxiety and mood swings during menopausal periods.
 Many people are hesitant to try antidepressants to improve mood and balance, so maca provides an organic option to alleviate those issues.